-C) FINANCIAL GUARANTEES
+C) Financial Guarantees

 Council has guarantees to various organisations which may subject it to credit risk.
-Maximum exposure to credit risk at balance date was \$nil as detailed in the Statement of Contingent Liabilities (2017: \$20,000).
+Maximum exposure to credit risk at balance date was \$20,000 as detailed in the Statement of Contingent Liabilities (2016: \$20,000).

 It is not practical to estimate the fair value of the financial guarantees with an acceptable level of reliability.